Robert Irwin Recalls Being Nearly Attacked by a Crocodile (Exclusive)

 Robert Irwin had a close call with one overly eager crocodile during the season finale of his family's show, Crikey!
 It's the Irwins, which aired on Animal Planet and Discovery+ over the weekend.

-In a recent interview with ET, the 18-year-old son of Crocodile Hunter star Steve Irwin talked about being nearly attacked by Casper the crocodile while at his family's Australia Zoo, calling it an "almost died sort-of-thing" moment.
+In a recent interview with ET, the 18-year-old son of Crocodile Hunter star Steve Irwin talked about being nearly attacked by Casper, the 12-foot crocodile while at his family's Australia Zoo, calling it an "almost died sort-of-thing" moment.

 "We had a crock, a brand-new crocodile that was actually rescued by my dad and moved into a new enclosure.
 It was our first time doing a feeding and everything," he shared, adding that things quickly took a scary turn.
 "Long story short, it was the fist time I ever actually had to completely ditch the food run and jump over a fence while there was a croc right at my heels -- a massive, dominant male."